Mondeep1999/Creating-AWS-resources-using-AWS-Cli-and-Docker-container-creation-in-EC2-using-Terraform/README.md

-# Docker-container-creation in EC2 using terraform
+# Creating AWS resources using AWS Cli and Docker-container-creation in EC2 using Terraform
    ### Connecting with IAM user  to awsCLI
    #### Command:
       aws configure –profile profile-name